Page updated 26 September 2025

 Diana and I go to visit her brother in Germany.
 We take a ferry across the Rhine near the Lorelei and go canoeing on the Lahn at Weilburg, paddling through the only waterway tunnel in Germany.
 (Our hosts stick to a Pedlo!).

-Diana and I have moved house.
+I report on our house move which took place a few months earlier.
 We now live in what was intended to be the manager's house of a fishing holiday complex.
 Otters became regular visitors before we bought the place so the fishing's not so good now, but is does mean you need a boat to keep the lake tidy.